Lots Of People Who Stopped Eating At Chipotle Are Defecting To Chick-Fil-A

 So where did diners go?

-New data provided to BuzzFeed News by data analytics company Earnest Research show that customers who stopped eating at Chipotle increasingly dined at Chick-fil-A. They also turned to delivery companies such as Grubhub/Seamless, Postmates, and DoorDash.
+New data provided to BuzzFeed News by data analytics company Earnest Research shows that customers who stopped eating at Chipotle increasingly dined at Chick-fil-A. They also turned to delivery companies such as Grubhub/Seamless, Postmates, and DoorDash.

 About 30% of people who ate at Chipotle in 2015 did not return in 2017, according to Earnest.